Modern Foreign Languages

-Our chosen Examination board is OCR (full specifications can be found at their website (www.ocr.org.uk).
+Our chosen Examination board is AQA (full specifications can be found at their website (www.aqa.org.uk).
 Pupils attend five lessons a fortnight.
 The course content is largely a continuation of what we have studied in Key Stage 3.
-There is a big emphasis placed upon the teaching of clever grammatical structures and on a greater understanding of the language in order to enable pupils to better manipulate language to their own ends and communicate their interests.
-Pupils must complete at least 3 controlled speaking assessments and 3 controlled written assessments over the course of the 2 years and these count towards 60% of their overall GCSE grade.
-Pupils also continue to perfect their reading and listening skills.
-As well as using the OCR specific text books as a tool for language learning and teaching, the Languages Department is well equipped with additional materials created by staff to aid pupils’ preparation for the examinations.
+There is a strong emphasis placed upon the teaching of grammatical structures and on a greater understanding of the language in order to enable pupils to manipulate language more effectively to their own ends and to communicate their interests.
+The four skills of Listening,Reading,Writing and Speaking are practised throughout the two year course and are given equal weighting in the awarding of their overall GCSE grade.
+Listening, Reading and Writing are assessed by examinations at the end of the course and the Speaking examination is conducted about a month before this by the class teacher and marked externally by the examination board.
+As well as using the AQA specific text books as a tool for language learning and teaching, the Languages Department is well equipped with additional materials created by staff to aid pupils’ preparation for the examinations.
 Every pupil in years 10 and 11 also have contact time with the Foreign Language Assistant at least once every fortnight for intensive speaking practice.

 Sixth form students have the opportunity to take any of our three languages, provided they have secured a high grade at GCSE.
-AS/A2 Spanish and German courses are currently offered in collaboration with St George’s Academy and French is currently offered at St George’s.
+A Level French, Spanish and German courses are currently offered in collaboration with all three schools that make up the Sleaford Joint Sixth Form: Carre’s Grammar School, Kesteven and Sleaford High School and St George’s Academy.
 There is a huge emphasis placed upon the importance of independent working and research.
 Students are expected to manage their time effectively and take advantage of the departments’ resources in order to further their understanding and knowledge.
-There is a 6th form workroom with internet access and audio facilities available for private study.
+There is a 6th form workroom with Internet access and audio facilities available for private study.
 The departments subscribe to a range of authentic reading and listening material which the students can make use of in their private study time.

 Lunchtime support sessions are frequently available for anyone who has missed work and needs to catch up, or is struggling with some aspect of his language learning.
 These are staffed voluntarily by a qualified teacher or by one of our assistant native speakers.

-For our most talented linguists, there is a session each week for extension projects, which currently include the study of Mandarin Chinese and Latin.
+For our most talented linguists, there is a session each week for extension projects, which currently includes the study of Mandarin Chinese.